 Once you have stirred in the cashew cream, keep whisking for 30-60 seconds.
 At first, the mixture will be liquid, but as the cacao butter lowers in temperature, the mixture will thicken and get a silky smooth texture.

-- Can I replace the cashew cream with coconut cream?
-Yes, it will work but will obviously bring some coconut flavor.
+Yes, it will work, but it will obviously bring some coconut flavor.
 You can also use store-bought plant-based cream like soy cream.

-- Can I use vegan white chocolate instead of the cacao butter and powdered sugar?
-Yes, it's totally possible but will require a few tweaks: finely chop 195g of vegan white chocolate and place it in a mixing bowl.
+Yes, it’s totally possible, but it will require a few tweaks: finely chop 195g of vegan white chocolate and place it in a mixing bowl.
 Bring the cashew cream to a boil and pour it over the chocolate to melt it.
 Next, stir in the matcha powder, vanilla, and salt.

-If you like matcha and white chocolate, you are going to LOVE these chocolates!
-It is packed with matcha and vanilla flavor, and has a creamy and milky texture!
+If you like matcha and white chocolate, you are going to LOVE this vegan matcha nama chocolate recipe!
+It is packed with matcha and vanilla flavors and has a creamy and milky texture!